ungdev/etuutt-api/README.md

 ```sh
 docker exec -it application /bin/bash
 ```
-Here is a list of commands to interact with the database, entities, tests, `php-cs-fixer` and `composer`.
+Here is a list of commands to interact with the database, entities, tests, `php-cs-fixer`, `rector` and `composer`.
 - To update the database schema to match all entities without migrations.
   ```sh
   php bin/console doctrine:schema:update --force